Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 What if the function calls an external function of an interface and the source code is not known?
 In this case, the tool could simply return a random value, or it could simply give up and say that symbolic execution is not possible in this case.
 But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.
 Or something in between.

-## 6 Static analysis
+# 6 Static analysis

 So far SMT, symbolic execution and fuzzing have been discussed as tools that help to find more bugs than with unit tests alone.
 These are all analysis tools that check the source code against assertions/requirements that the code should adhere to by running the code.
 Static analysis is different in that it doesn't run the code, but it looks at the code and tries to find patterns that are known to be problematic.

-For example, [Prettier](https://prettier.io/) (the code formatter) is also static analysis tool.
+For example, [Prettier](https://prettier.io/) (the code formatter) is also a static analysis tool.
 It looks at your code and finds violations of rules defined in the configuration of prettier.
-Also [Grammarly](https://app.grammarly.com/) can be though of as a static analysis tool.
+Also [Grammarly](https://app.grammarly.com/) can be thought of as a static analysis tool.
 It looks at your text and finds violations of rules defined by the English language.

 More generally, the goal of static analysis tools is to find patterns in the code that are not conforming to a certain standard, or that are known to have a high chance of leading to a bug in the code.
 Another thing is that it could, for example, find dead code by looking at where functions and variables are used in the code.